xta0/xta0.me/_posts/2018-07-03-Deep-Learning-14.md

 Before we introduce the attention mechanism, let's first setup our new network architecture.
 Let's say we use a bidirectional RNN for the translation job.
 Instead of doing a word to word translation (outputs a $\hat{y}$ for each RNN block), we are going to output the features for each word, which will be used later to compute the attention values.

-To actually translate the words to English, we use another single direction RNN denoted by $s^{(t)}$ as the hidden states.
+To actually translate the words to English, we use another single direction RNN denoted by $s^{{\langle t \rangle}}$ as the hidden states.
 Later we will show how to connect these two RNN networks together

 <img class="md-img-center" src="{{site.baseurl}}/assets/images/2018/07/dl-nlp-w3-6.png">